adamkhayam-hub/artifact/README.md

 **Docker image architecture mismatch / slow execution**

+Both `linux/arm64` and `linux/amd64` images are shipped;
+`install.sh` loads the native one based on `uname -m`.
-The shipped image is `linux/arm64`.
-On `linux/amd64` hosts, Docker Desktop transparently emulates via QEMU (default on macOS and Windows; on Linux install `qemu-user-static`).
+If only one arch is available for your host, Docker Desktop transparently emulates via QEMU (default on macOS and Windows; on Linux install `qemu-user-static`).
 Expect ~10x slower execution under emulation.
-Verify with `docker inspect detect-api | grep Architecture`; if you see a platform warning on `docker run`, it is a warning, not a failure, and the image will still produce correct results.
+Verify with
+`docker inspect detect-api | grep Architecture`.

 **`docker: permission denied`** (Linux)
 ```bash